EBIO5460Spring2025/class-materials/02_2_ants_cv_polynomial.md

 terms can become almost perfectly correlated with one another, leading to models where the parameters can’t all be uniquely estimated.
-For example, for these data the fourth order polynomial can be trained but the fifth order polynomial can’t determine a unique value for the highest order parameter, and the parameter estimates remain the same as the fourth order model.
+For example, for these data the fourth order polynomial can be trained but for the fifth order polynomial we can’t determine a unique value for the highest order parameter, and the parameter estimates remain the same as the fourth order model.
+We have essentially run out of uniqueness among the polynomial terms due to the high correlations.

 ``` r
 lm(richness ~ poly(latitude, degree=4, raw=TRUE), data=forest_ants)